uvacw/inca/doc/howto_scrape.md

 Before we will explain to you how you can scrape in INCA, it is important that you understand some of the terminology that we will be using, and have some knowledge of INCA's structure.
 In the proceeding, we adress these topics.

-## Getting acquainted with terminology: understanding classes, instances and inheritance.
+## Getting acquainted with terminology: understanding classes, instances, and inheritance.

-By now, you are familiar with some of the more basic data structures in Python, such as lists, strings..
-In INCA, we will be working with more complex data structures:
+By now, you are familiar with some of the more basic data structures in Python, such as lists, strings, etc. ...
+All of these are also *objects*, but in INCA, we will be working with more complex objects as well.
-  * **Class**: a class defines structure - it tells us how someting should be laid out, how data should be structured.
-That is way, often, they are described as blueprints of creating objects.
-It is a logical grouping of both data and methods.
+  * **Class**: a class defines structure - it tells us how someting should be laid out, how new objects should be structured.
+That is why, often, they are described as blueprints of creating objects.
+You can also think of it as a logical grouping of both data and methods.
-It does not, however, fill in the content.
-In Python we define a class with `class`.
-When creating more complicated data structures, classes are very useful.
+A class does not, however, usually does not fill in the content.
+In Python, we define a class with `class`.
+When dealing with more complicated data structures, classes are very useful.
-  * **Instance** (aka object): An instance is a copy of a class; is the realized version of the class.
-An instance does contain content.
+  * **Instance** (aka object): An instance is kind of a copy of a class; is the realized version of the class.
+An instance usually does contain some specific content.
+ For example, an instance of a class that describes a rss-scraper could be such a scraper with a specific address to scrape.
-Instances have the structure of the class but that the values within an instance may vary from instance to instance.
+Instances have the structure of the class, but the values within an instance may vary from instance to instance.
 From a *single* class you can create *as many instances* as you'd like (each one of them being unique).
   * **Function**: For a recap, see [Damian's book](http://www.damiantrilling.net/).
-With regard to the difference between functions and methods, it is important to know that a function is not directly associated to a variable/ object.
+With regard to the difference between functions and methods, it is important to know that a function is not directly associated to a variable/object.
 Defined in Python with `def`.
   * **Method**: directly associated to a variable. it can only be called from the object.
 Defined in Python with `def`.

-As with functions, some methods are build in (i.e., build-in methods), while others are defined by users (i.e., user-defined methods).
+If you define a function in a class, it becomes a method of every instance of that class.

 The concepts of classes and instances can be a bit tricky.
 This **example** will maybe help you understand it better: